HorizenLabs/zkverify-docs/docs/08-verification_pallets.md

 If the proof is correct a `Poe::NewElement(statement, attestation_id)` event is emitted where `statement` is computed by use `fflonk` as `verifier-id`.

-This call can fail both if be not possible deserialize the proof (`InvalidProofData`) or proof don't verify (`VerifyError`)
+This call can fail both if is not possible to deserialize the proof (`InvalidProofData`) or if the proof doesn't verify (`VerifyError`)

 ## Zksync Verifier